Looking for an easy way to set up WooCommerce cart abandonment campaigns for your website?

 How to Create WooCommerce Cart Abandonment Push Campaigns

 I’m going to show you how to create a WooCommerce cart abandonment campaign using PushEngage.
-PushEngage is the #1 push notification software in the world and you can set up cart abandonment campaigns right from the PushEngage dashboard.
+PushEngage is the #1 push notification software in the world, and you can set up cart abandonment campaigns right from the PushEngage dashboard.

 So, if you haven’t done it already, go ahead and create a PushEngage account.
 To set up cart abandonment recovery campaigns, you’ll need to get the Growth Plan of PushEngage.
 So, select the Growth Plan and finish setting up your PushEngage account.